Blendify/blender-manual/blender_docs/manual/painting_sculpting/painting/texture_paint/introduction.rst

 .. note:: Square Power of 2

-   Texture paint is very fast and responsive when working in the 3D window and when your image is sized as a square where the side lengths are a power of two, e.g. 256×256, 512×512, 1024×1024, etc.
+   Texture paint is very fast and responsive when working in the 3D View and when your image is sized as a square where the side lengths are a power of two, e.g. 256×256, 512×512, 1024×1024, etc.